kylelange/pizza-shoppe/pizza-shoppe/README.md

 ## Known Bugs

-_total pizza cost is calculated up, but when you take a pizza off the order, the number does not adjust down.
+_Total pizza cost is calculated up, but when you take a pizza off the order, the number does not adjust down.
 The erased pizzas also re-enter the list after one has been erased and the "knead the Dough! button is pressed again._

+_Yellow .container overlay color does not extend to the bottom of the page after the output order field shows up on the page._

 ## Support and Contact Details